philipschm1tt/talk_ksqldb_joins/script.md

       --config "cleanup.policy=compact" \
       --topic philip.contactmailsWithCorrectPartitions

-Now we produce the data with kafkacat again, but this time with the murmur2_random partitioner.
+Now we produce the data with kcat again, but this time with the murmur2_random partitioner.

-    kafkacat -X topic.partitioner=murmur2_random -b localhost:9092 -t philip.contactmailsWithCorrectPartitions -P -K ";" -z lz4 -T -l contactmails_dump
+    kcat -X topic.partitioner=murmur2_random -b localhost:9092 -t philip.contactmailsWithCorrectPartitions -P -K ";" -z lz4 -T -l contactmails_dump

 Let’s compare the partitions again.
-I will use kafkacat to write keys and their partitions to a file.
+I will use kcat to write keys and their partitions to a file.
 Then use the sort command to sort the file.

-    kafkacat -b localhost:9092 -t philip.contactmailsWithCorrectPartitions -C -e -f '%k,%p\n' > partitioning_contactmails_correctpartitions.csv
+    kcat -b localhost:9092 -t philip.contactmailsWithCorrectPartitions -C -e -f '%k,%p\n' > partitioning_contactmails_correctpartitions.csv

     sort -t , -k 1,1 partitioning_contactmails_correctpartitions.csv > partitioning_contactmails_correctpartitions_sorted.csv